Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Website pricing is often determined by the level of functionality, customization, and development effort required.
 While two businesses may operate in the same industry, their website costs can vary widely depending on the complexity of the project.

 The pricing ranges below provide a general benchmark based on common website types and functionality requirements in 2026.
+These ranges are often used as a reference for website design packages pricing across agencies and freelancers.

 Basic Website ($500–$1,500)